 Another important aspect of Instagram usage for businesses is curating your bio and your feed in a way that represents your brand voice.
 Consistency is key when it comes to creating content that your audience genuinely wants to see.
 This starts with your bio.

 While Instagram does not allow for direct linking in their captions or individual posts, they offer the opportunity to share one single link in your bio.
 Better use it wisely to make sure you’re directing traffic where you want it!

 Whether it be utilizing personalized photos, brand colors, a common filter, or even a precise layout template, there is a multitude of options when it comes to how to set up your post grid.

-It’s a notable fact that about 40% of customers respond better to visual content than they do to written content.
+Moreover, it’s a notable fact that about 40% of customers respond better to visual content than they do to written content.
 With this in mind, it’s no surprise why Instagram is a massive hub for marketing opportunities.

 LinkedIn differs from other social media platforms because it is more strongly based on personal and genuine connections.
-The “friend of a friend” or “we met at a conference” or “oh I recognize that brand name” attitudes go a long way in today’s day and age.
+The “friend of a friend,” “we met at a conference,” or “Oh, I recognize that brand name” attitudes go a long way in today’s day and age.

-While cold outreach is a reality of many B2B businesses, LinkedIn offers these businesses the capabilities to connect with their audiences on a more personable level.
+While cold outreach is a reality for many B2B businesses, LinkedIn offers these businesses the capabilities to connect with their audiences on a more personable level.
 Additionally, it allows for more accurate persona targeting.